-- (a) For each contract that requires a subcontracting plan, both the SBTA and SBA PCR review the apparent successful offeror's subcontracting plan.
-When the contracting officer makes multiple awards under a solicitation, submit the subcontracting plans of all apparent successful offerors. - (1) Except as noted in (b) below, provide the SBTA a copy of the plan at least 5 workdays before the anticipated award date. - (2) Consider any recommendations the SBTA or SBA PCR provides about whether to accept or reject a subcontracting plan.
-In the case of an unresolved disagreement, notify the AAOSBU and consider any subsequent advice the AAOSBU provides. - (b) For contracts that meet either of the conditions listed below, the AAOSBU (through your designated SBTA or Regional SBUC) will review the SBTA's and SBA PCR's recommendations.
-Provide the SBTA a copy of the plan at least 10 days before the anticipated award date.
-The SBTA and SBA PCR have 5 workdays to review and comment on the plan and the AAOSBU (through your designated SBTA or Regional SBUC) has 5 workdays to review their recommendations.
-All reviews must be completed in 10 workdays unless the contracting officer grants an extension. - (1) Contract performance will occur in two or more Regions and the estimated value of the acquisition exceeds \$500 million (including options), excluding multiple award schedule contracts. - (2) Based on political sensitivity or importance to GSA, the AAOSBU designates the procurement for review. - (c) Notification letter for individual subcontracting plans.
-After approval of an individual subcontracting plan, using the format below, send a notification letter to the contractor confirming the plan effective dates and when a new or updated plan will be required.
-Also informs the contractor of the reporting requirements and due dates for submitting their Individual Subcontract Report (ISR) and Summary Subcontract Report (SSR) through the Electronic Subcontracting Reporting System (eSRS).
-Send the letter with the award package or as soon as practicable after award.
+- (a) Subcontracting plans requiring SBTA and SBA PCR review. - (1) For each contract that requires a subcontracting plan, the contracting officer will submit electronically the apparent successful offeror's subcontracting plan to the SBTA who will coordinate review by the SBA PCR.
+When the contracting officer makes multiple awards under a solicitation, electronically submit the subcontracting plans of all apparent successful offerors. - (i) Except as noted in paragraph (b) of this section, provide the SBTA an electronic copy of the plan at least 5 workdays before the anticipated award date. - (ii) Consider any recommendations the SBTA or SBA PCR provides about whether to accept or reject a subcontracting plan.
+In the case of an unresolved disagreement, notify the AAOSBU and consider any subsequent advice the AAOSBU provides.
+Document the final decision in the contract file. - (iii) If the contracting officer does not receive review comments from the SBTA within 5 workdays, the contracting officer shall document the file and continue with the award process (see FAR 19.705-5(a)(3)). - (b) Subcontracting plans requiring AAOSBU review. - (1) The AAOSBU (through the contracting officer's designated SBTA or Regional SBUC) will review the SBTA's and SBA PCR's recommendations for contracts that meet either of these conditions: - (i) Contract performance will occur in two or more Regions and the estimated value of the acquisition exceeds \$50 million (including options), excluding multiple award schedule contracts. - (ii) Based on political sensitivity or importance to GSA, the AAOSBU designates the procurement for review. - (2) The contracting officer shall provide the SBTA an electronic copy of the plan at least 10 days before the anticipated award date.
+The SBTA and SBA PCR have 5 workdays to review and comment on the plan, and the AAOSBU (through the contracting officer's designated SBTA or Regional SBUC) has 5 workdays to review their recommendations and respond.
+All reviews must be completed in 10 workdays unless the contracting officer grants an extension.

+- (3) The contracting officer shall consider any recommendations the SBTA, SBA PCR, or AAOSBU provides about whether to accept or reject a subcontracting plan.
+Document the final decision in the contract file. - (4) If the contracting officer does not receive review comments from the SBTA (inclusive of AAOSBU review) within 10 workdays, the contracting officer shall document the file and continue with the award process (see FAR 19.705-5(a)(3)). - (c) Notification letter for individual subcontracting plans. - (1) The contracting officer shall approve the subcontracting plan as part of the award.
+After approval of an individual subcontracting plan, using FORMAT A in paragraph (c) of this section, the contracting officer shall electronically send a notification letter to the contractor confirming the subcontracting plan effective dates and when a new or updated plan will be required.
+The contracting officer shall also inform the contractor of the reporting requirements and due dates for submitting their Individual Subcontract Report (ISR) and Summary Subcontract Report (SSR) through the eSRS. - (2) The contracting officer shall send the letter electronically with the award package or as soon as practicable after award.